manthan89-py/Plant-Disease-Detection/Flask Deployed App/Readme.md

-## Make Sure You Read all Instructions :
+# 🌟Make Sure You Read all Instructions :

 ##### This code is fully funcional web app which is already deployed in heroku cloud server